jadilorenzo/obsidian/Introductory Logic/Unit 1 Review Answered (with book).md

 	﻿﻿﻿lexical
 	﻿﻿﻿theoretical
 ﻿﻿﻿6.
 What is an ambiguous word?
-	﻿﻿﻿An ambiguous word is one which has multiple meaningsar ﻿﻿﻿1.
+	﻿﻿﻿An ambiguous word is one which has multiple meanings ﻿﻿﻿1.
 What is a vague word?
 ﻿﻿﻿2.
 What is a lexical definition?
 ﻿﻿﻿3.
 What is a precising definition?